singerdmx/flutter-quill/README.md

 or formatting change within the document.

 Don’t be confused by its name Delta—Deltas represents both documents and changes to documents.
-If you think of Deltas as the instructions from going from one document to another, the way Deltas represent a document is by expressing the instructions starting from an empty document.
+If you think of Deltas as the instructions for going from one document to another, the way Deltas represent a document is by expressing the instructions starting from an empty document.

 * Use `_controller.document.toDelta()` to extract the deltas.
 * Use `_controller.document.toPlainText()` to extract plain text.

-FlutterQuill provides some JSON serialization support, so that you can save and open documents.
+FlutterQuill provides some JSON serialization support so that you can save and open documents.
 To save a document as JSON, do something like the following:

 ```dart